kivanc57/nlp_data_visualization/README.md

 This repository contains Python scripts designed for text data analysis and visualization.
 Each script focuses on a specific type of analysis or visualization, allowing users to gain insights into text data through various methods.

 ## 2. Features <a name="features"></a>
-* **Comprehensive Text Analysis**: Perform sentiment analysis, frequency analysis, and more.
+🧬 **Comprehensive Text Analysis** 🧬 -> Perform sentiment analysis, frequency analysis, and more.

-* **Diverse Visualizations**: Generate bar plots, histograms, pie charts, treemaps, violin plots, and word clouds.
+🔮 **Diverse Visualizations** 🔮 -> Generate bar plots, histograms, pie charts, treemaps, violin plots, and word clouds.

-* **Library Utilization**: Utilizes powerful Python libraries such as matplotlib, seaborn, wordcloud, spacy, and textblob.
+ 🌋 **Library Utilization** 🌋 -> Utilizes powerful Python libraries such as matplotlib, seaborn, wordcloud, spacy, and textblob.

-* **Easy to Use**: Scripts are designed to be easily run from the command line.
+🧮 **Easy to Use** 🧮 -> Scripts are designed to be easily run from the command line.

-* **Configurable**: Input and output paths can be easily configured for different datasets.
+⛓ **Configurable** ⛓ -> Input and output paths can be easily configured for different datasets.

-* **Logging**: Each script includes logging to track the execution process and capture errors.
+☎️ **Logging** ☎️ -> Each script includes logging to track the execution process and capture errors.

 ## 3. Project Structure <a name="project_structure"></a>